 Being involved in any type of car accident can result in catastrophic injuries for the victims.
 It can leave them dealing with shock, physical injuries, and emotional distress.
 Extensive medical expenses, including hospital stays, rehabilitation, lab tests, medical treatment, and follow-up visits are common needs after an accident with a teen driver.
 If your injuries left you temporarily or permanently debilitated, you may not be able to return to work right away, or ever, which limits your income on top of piling medical bills.

 If you were involved in a car accident with a teenage driver at the wheel, you have a right to compensation.
 The Washington, DC teen driving accident lawyer at Regan Zambri Long has years of experience and a longstanding track record of securing millions for injury victims.
-Contact us today for a free consultation and allow our experienced car accident attorneys to handle the claims process for you while you focus on your recovery.
+Contact us today for a free consultation and allow Washington, DC car accident lawyers to handle the claims process for you while you focus on your recovery.

 According to CBS News, teenagers are actually more skillful drivers than adults but were still more likely to be involved in fatal car accidents.
 The study showed that teens who are involved in sports have quicker reaction times and better peripheral vision, which is key to seeing what is happening on either side of the vehicle.
 The study also found that teens who play video games were not any better than the average driver.